hyperknot/open-protector-standard/background.md

 ### 3. Spine area not tested

-Even though we have pod harnesses for at least 20 years, the current EN standard is still tested on a sitting harness dummy.
+There are two kind of injuries we need to take into account.

+1. Compression fractures
+1. Direct hits

+The existing standard takes care of the compression fracture direction quite well, using the following dummy configuration.

 ![fixed-drop-test](assets/fixed-drop-test.jpeg)

 (Illustration started as the one from Fred's video, I fixed the angles and made it cleaner.)

-Meanwhile we are sitting in harnesses extremely reclined like this.
+What's not addressed is direct hits on the spine.
+Here is a realistic sitting angle as shown in a GIN harness manual, showing that we are reclined about 135 degrees in the new racing harnesses.

 ![measurement-blue](assets/measurement-blue.jpeg)

 (Background illustration copyright: GIN)